Last updated on August 8th, 2023

-We’ve received a question on whether the APBN tests on landmark studies in their field.
+We’ve received a question on whether the American Board of Psychiatry and Neurology exam (ABPN) includes testing on landmark studies in their field.
 We reached out to ABPN for clarification, but they did not confirm nor deny a focus on landmark studies.
 Thus, I fall back on my own and our clients’ extensive experience in taking ABPN exams.
-In short, I’ve neither heard nor experienced ABPN directly testing on landmark studies.
+In short, I’ve neither heard of nor experienced ABPN directly testing on landmark studies.

 For example, there will not be questions such as, “Which of the following results was found in the Sequenced Treatment Alternatives to Relieve Depression (STAR*D) Study?”